 Human IL-10/Interleukin-10 ELISA Kit PicoKine® (96 Tests).
-Quantitate Human IL10 in cell culture supeatants, serum and plasma ( heparin, EDTA, citrate).
+Quantitate Human IL10 in cell culture supernatants, serum and plasma ( heparin, EDTA, citrate).
 Sensitivity: 0.5pg/ml.
 The brand Picokine indicates this is a premium quality ELISA kit.
 Each Picokine kit delivers precise quantification, high sensitivity, and excellent reproducibility.
 Only our most reliable and effective kits qualify as Picokine, guaranteeing top-tier results for your assays.

 There is no detectable cross-reactivity with other relevant proteins.